-Schools registered will be eligible to receive $20 of startup capital per registered student.
+Schools that have registered will be eligible to receive $20 of startup capital per registered student from FYA.
 We have limited funds so this is on a first-in-best-dressed basis.

 Schools also have the option to self-fund the program internally, we will provide you with resources to support you to do this.

 Each year, FYA celebrate the genuine impact that young people are making across the country at the annual Unleashed Awards.
-Students participating in $20 Boss are eligible to apply and will also be considered for $20 Boss State and Territory Awards.
-The award details are still yet to be finalised but we will keep you in the loop via our FYA newsletter.
+Students participating in $20 Boss are eligible to apply and will also be considered for the $20 Boss State and Territory Awards.
+The award details are still yet to be finalised but we will keep you in the loop.

 We see a vast variety of student businesses developed as part of the $20 Boss program, from food and drinks, recycled products and services, such as dog walking and cleaning.
 Here are a couple of creative ones from past participants.

 Anti-Vexed Text is a message subscription service that customers could purchase daily, weekly or monthly subscriptions to.
 They would receive a positive affirmation text first thing in the morning.
 The purpose was to tackle alarming rates of mental health issues in the school and to encourage positive thinking and support.

 Dusty Design Hair Chalk | Wanniassa ACT

 Dusty Design Hair Chalk, wanted to create something that would allow them to stand out from the crowd.
 Encouraging people to express themselves through colour, Dusty applied coloured chalk to their customers’ hair, advertising their business through; posters, word-of-mouth, and heads-up marketing.